elisamckoy/elisamckoy.github.io/unit_2/cs/week_4/README.md

 ####[Checkout the example "my_solution"](how-to/my_solution.cs)

 ##To-Do
 **Noto: The NET REPL does not save your code - if you navigate away from the page you will loose your work.
-As such you should open the corresponding solution file in the exercises folder and copy paste your code in the corresponding place**
+As such you should open the corresponding my_solution.cs file in the exercises folder and copy paste your code in the corresponding place.
+By the end of the exercise your solution should look something like the example.**

 1. Watch the following videos on [C# from scratch](http://www.pluralsight.com/courses/csharp-from-scratch)
 	- Introduction